 The fiscal 2015 base budget request — not including off-book supplemental spending — seeks $495.6 billion, compared to the enacted 2014 amount of $496 billion.
 The 2015 base request follows the congressional deal reached by the Bipartisan Budget Act of December 2013, but military officials are also asking for $26.4 billion more in a wish list of additional funds for readiness, acquisitions and base support.

 Moreover, projected topline budgets for fiscal 2016-19 would exceed standing sequestration-level spending caps by $115 billion.
 Under the Future Years Defense Program blueprint provided with the 2015 request, $535.1 billion is seen for 2016, $543.7 billion for 2017, $551.4 billion for 2018, and $559 billion for 2019.
-Keeping with the public relations effort to brand these amounts as inadequate for national security, thenoted the individual annual allotments fall 16-18% short of previous toplines outlined last April in the 2014 budget request.
+Keeping with the public relations effort to brand these amounts as inadequate for national security, the Pentagon noted the individual annual allotments fall 16-18% short of previous toplines outlined last April in the 2014 budget request.

 The Obama administration’s 2015 wish list, formally known as the Opportunity, Growth and Security (OGS) initiative, includes $1.1 billion for the Navy to buy eightaircraft, $600 million for the Army to buy 26 AH-64 Apache helicopters, $500 million for the Army to buy 28 Black Hawks; $100 million for the Army to buy two Chinooks; $1.1 billion for the Air Force to buy 10 aircraft; $300 million for the Air Force to buy two ; and $200 million for the Air Force to buy 12 .

 In doing so, the 2015 request continues high hopes that Congress will agree to provide at least $350 billion in relief to sequestration-level spending caps in the Pentagon’s base, non-supplemental budget, versus the original roughly $500 billion cut to future spending mandated by the 2011 Budget Control Act over a decade.
-The 2014 request provided a blueprint that cut only $150 billion; furthermore, those cuts were back-loaded years out from now to give the Defense Department time to prepare.
+The 2014 request provided a blueprint that cut only $150 billion; furthermore, those cuts were back-loaded years out from now to give thetime to prepare.
 The 2015 request maintains that approach, bringing the total planned additional amount being assumed or asked for to $141 billion above standing sequestration levels in 2015-19.